Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 We recommend that sdbus-c++ users prefer the convenience API to the lower level, basic API.
 When feasible, using generated adaptor and proxy C++ bindings is even better as it provides yet slightly higher abstraction built on top of the convenience API, where remote calls look simply like local, native calls of object methods.
 They are described in the following section.

 > **_Note_:** By default, signal callback handlers are not invoked (i.e., the signal is silently dropped) if there is a signal signature mismatch.
-If you want to be informed of such situations, they can prepend `const sdbus::Error*` parameter to their signal callback handler's parameter list.
-This argument will be `nullptr` in normal cases, and will provide access to the corresponding `sdbus::Error` object in case of deserialization failures.
+If you want to be informed of such situations, you can add `std::optional<sdbus::Error>` parameter to the beginning of your signal callback handler's parameter list.
+When sdbus-c++ invokes the handler, it will set this argument either to be empty (in normal cases), or to carry a corresponding `sdbus::Error` object (in case of deserialization failures, like type mismatches).
 An example of a handler with the signature (`int`) different from the real signal contents (`string`):
 > ```c++
->     void onConcatenated(const sdbus::Error* e, int wrongParameter)
+>     void onConcatenated(std::optional<sdbus::Error> e, int wrongParameter)
 >     {
->         assert(e);
+>         assert(e.has_value());
 >         assert(e->getMessage() == "Failed to deserialize a int32 value");
 >     }
 > ```
 > Signature mismatch in signal handlers is probably the most common reason why signals are not received in the client, while we can see them on the bus with `dbus-monitor`.
-Use `const sdbus::Error*`-based callback variant and inspect the error to check if that's the cause of such problems.
+Use `std::optional<sdbus::Error>`-based callback variant and inspect the error to check if that's the cause of your problems.

 > **_Tip_:** When registering a D-Bus object, we can additionally provide names of input and output parameters of its methods and names of parameters of its signals.
 When the object is introspected, these names are listed in the resulting introspection XML, which improves the description of object's interfaces:
 > ```c++